 Parents should then ask their child to put their hand on the area and to breathe deeply and imagine they are sending their breath to that specific area and then exhale deeply with a whoosh.

-With the virus set to continue to impact every aspect of our lives for the foreseeable future, it is important that we continue to talk to children about how they are feeling and indeed to check in with our own feelings too.
+With the virus set to continue to impact many aspects of our lives for the foreseeable future, it is important that we continue to talk to children about how they are feeling and indeed to check in with our own feelings too.

 While it may be some time before life returns to normal, by taking care of our own mental health and that of our children we can go some way towards smoothing the road that lies ahead.